 received her Bachelor of Fine Arts degree in Advertising & Graphic Design from Sam Houston State University and her Masters in Art Education from the University of Houston.
 Lee holds teaching certificates in Texas and Virginia for all levels of art instruction, and has won numerous honors and grants; most recently Lee received the Northern VA Art Educator of the Year Award in 2014.
 She currently is Visual Art Teacher in Cedar Point Elementary School instructing K-5th grade students, and is a Certified Zentangle® Instructor.

 graduated from Maryland Institute College of Art with a Bachelor of Fine Arts in Graphic Illustration and Design.
 In addition, she has a Multimedia Design Certificate from Northern Virginia Community College.
-She has worked with the federal government as a longtime CIA officer, and has worked for BAE systems, General Dynamics Information Technology, and Northrop Grumman for 15 years.
-Deborah is the only CIA employee, the first woman, and the only African American with a painting in the CIA’s Intelligence Art Collection at their headquarters in Langley, VA.
-She painted pieces depicting images of Cold War and the “Argo” Operation.
-In addition to her time as a CIA officer, Deborah held positions as a multimedia developer, multimedia and graphic designer, learning technologist, and an instructor.
+She has worked for the federal government as a CIA officer, who is now retired.
+Presently she works full-time as an Intelligence Community Contractor.
+Deborah is the first Agency artist that has been selected to have her artwork featured in the CIA’s Intelligence Art Collection.
+She has painted pieces depicting images of the Cold War and the “Argo” Operation.
+To date, she is the only former CIA employee to have her artwork displayed in this gallery.
+Deborah is certain others will follow in the future.
+In addition to her time as a CIA officer, Deborah has held positions as a multimedia developer and designer, Illustrator, learning technologist, and an instructor.

 is a board-certified, creative arts therapist, based in Northern Virginia where she currently has a private practice and therapeutic consulting business, BlueMonarch Creative, LLC.
 She attended both Hampton University, (where she holds a B.A. in Psychology) and Pratt Institute (where she received her Master’s level training in Art Therapy and Creativity Development).
 She has over 14 years of experience ranging from her work with behavioral health populations, leading therapeutic art groups with all ages to her role as a corporate wellness trainer.
 Kimberly’s mission is to enhance wellness for individuals and organizations through assessment, consultation, and creative action.